agnesbn/LANG_assignment2/README.md

 :---------------------------------------:|:---------------------------------------:
 ![](out/plots/GPE_fake_news.png)         |  ![](out/plots/GPE_real_news.png)

 As you can tell, the GPEs were not registered perfectly and this has skewed the bar plots.
-For instance, `US`, `U.S.` and `America` were registrered as three different entities.
+For instance, `US`, `U.S.` and `America` were registered as three different entities.
 I tried replacing every instance of `U.S.` with `US` in the dataset but this did not change the results so I left it out of the final code.